Kids in the City

 • BY CAR.
 A drive to the Kampinos Forest from the center of Warsaw takes about 30-60 minutes.
 And from such districts as Bielany or Żoliborz, a drive takes about 10 minutes.

 • BY PUBLIC TRANSPORT.
 You can go to the Kampinos Forest from Warsaw by public bus (110, 150, 210, 250, 714, 719, 800, 850).
 Most buses to the Kampinos Forest run from the vicinity of the Metro Młociny stop but also from the Metro Marymont or Metro Księcia Janusza stops.
-Please visit the website of Warsaw Public Transport for timetables, connections, tickets, fees.
+Please visit the website of Warsaw Public Transport (available in English) for timetables, connections, tickets, and fees.

 Selected hiking trails in the Kampinos Forest area